 The cannabis during its flowering stage has definite levels of unwanted darkness provided to the marijuana plants.
-When your plants are now ready for the flowering stage, you may now give your marijuana plants of at least 10 to 12 hours of darkness.
+When your plants are now ready for the flowering stage, you may now give your marijuana plants at least 10 to 12 hours of darkness.
 This may not alter them from the vegetative stage and begin their flowering process.

 In this post, you’ll learn how to grow cannabis during the marijuana flowering stage.